 On the plus side, visiting Angkor Wat during the monsoon season means less competition for stairs and photos.
 You can still luck out with spurts of sunshine, sometimes consecutive days at a time, even during the monsoon season.
 Intense showers may only pop up in the afternoons, leaving you with plenty of time to explore each morning.

-The temples are spread over more than 248 square miles in Cambodia.
-If you're serious about exploring Angkor, plan on purchasing at least the three-day pass.
+The temples are scattered all over Cambodia.
+If you're serious about exploring ancient Khmer ruins, plan on purchasing at least the three-day pass.
+Doing so is less expensive and troublesome than purchasing two one-day passes; you will end up wanting more than one day there.